fabbaisteth/fabbaisteth/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on building my portfolio of Web3 projects.
+- 🌱 I’m currently learning about ZK and AI.
+- 👯 I’m looking to collaborate on new and interesting projects, just hit me up.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: TG @fabbaist

 <!--
 **fabbaisteth/fabbaisteth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.